molgenis/molgenis-js-auth/design/README.md

 ![roles](Roles.png)

 ### Add new roles
-When you add new roles to the Aramdillo you need to make sure that the new role is based on one of the folders in the Armadillo.
+When you add new roles to the Aramdillo, you need to make sure that the new role is based on one of the folders in the Armadillo.
 So if you add a new folder:

 - exampledata